kanon12-code/TravelTide-Project/README.md

 - **Assigned Perk:** No Cancellation Fees (encouraging risk-free bookings for last-minute planners).

 ### Moderate Travelers:
-Moderate Travelers typically book more than three trips annually.
+Typically book more than three trips annually.
-These travelers often balance personal and work trips and are likely to seek convenience during their journeys.
+Often balance personal and work trips and are likely to seek convenience during their journeys.
 - **Assigned Perk:** Priority boarding (especially appeals to those seeking comfort and time-saving advantages without needing luxury benefits).